Last updated: ET

 Dial 112 for emergency assistance.

-The Consulate of Canada in Milan is providing emergency consular services.
 Contact the Embassy of Canada in Rome for any assistance.

 Rome - Embassy of Canada